ogenev/trust-net/WHITEPAPER.md

 - **Evidence**: `fileUri/fileHash` can link receipts or audit notes; shown in the Why panel.

 ### 3.3 Optional: InteractionReceipt (off‑chain)
-Observers can summarize behavior into ratings using signed receipts (success/error/violation, risk, ts, context).
+Deciders can summarize behavior into ratings using signed receipts (success/error/violation, risk, ts, context).

 ---